Skip to content

 csv_saver.save() # (1)!

-1. CSV data saver stores only the latest data update, which acts as a starting point of the next update, thus save it and re-use in the next runtime
+1. The CSV data saver only stores the latest data update, which serves as the starting point for the next update.
+Be sure to save it and re-use it in the next runtime.

 Run in console and then interrupt